ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 (mu and sigma get highlighted briefly)

 All that remains for our simulation is to figure out what values of mu and sigma to use for this distribution.

+## determining_distribution_parameters.py

+("Exercise #3: Determine the probability density of X ~ exp(N(mu, sigma^2))")

+("Remember: f_{N(mu, sigma^2)}(x) = 1/(sigma * sqrt(2*pi)) * exp(-(x - mu)^2 / (2 * sigma^2)))

+Before that, we're going to need the probability density function of the lognormal distribution.

+This will be our third exercise, and I've put the normal PDF on the screen for reference if you need it.

+(pause)

+This is a pretty standard exercise.
+Let's say that Y is the normal distribution in question, and let X be e^Y.

+We know that the PDF of X is going to be the derivative of its cumulative distribution function, which I'll write here as the probability that capital X is less than or equal to x.

+But since X is the exponential of Y, this is the same as the probability that capital Y is less than or equal to the log of x.

+That, in turn, is the CDF of Y evaluated at log(x).

+Taking the derivative, we get the PDF of Y, evaluated at log(x), and then we pick up a factor of 1/x from the chain rule.

+Plugging everything in, this looks like the normal PDF, except you replace x with log(x) and add a 1/x in front.

+Not too bad.
+And this will come in very handy for the later exercises.

+(Screen switches to "S(t) / S(0) ~ exp(N(mu, sigma^2))", and then "S(t)" becomes "S(1)")

+Going back to our stock price simulation, S(t) / S(0) is lognormally distributed, and we're interested in what those parameters, mu and sigma, should be in general.

+To start off simple, let's just think about S(1) and look at the mu term.

+Mu will shift the distribution left and right, so it determines how much the stock price tends to drift upward or downward on average.

+But actually we don't want to assume that the stock drifts up or down at all!

+The whole point of our simulation is to predict a bunch of future scenarios, and if we built in an upward bias, we'd end up incorrectly pricing our option.
+Nobody truly knows whether the stock will rise or fall, so we want our simulation to be unbiased.

+In fact, if there were strong public reasons to believe the stock was going to rise, that would already be baked into today's stock price.

+If you remember the buyer-seller price discovery dynamic from earlier, if everyone expects the stock price to go up in the near future, nobody would sell their shares, and buyers would have to pay more to get them.
+This would push the price upward until it reflected people's expectations.

+Okay, so do we just set mu to be zero?
+It's not so simple.

+(Normal Distribution Density vs. Stock Price is plotted)

+Look, here's a normal distribution and let's think back at what the lognormal transformation did.

+(Transformed to Lognormal Distribution Density.
+Movement in the left tail is highlighted, and then the right tail.)

+The left tail had its values shifted right when we eliminated negative prices.

+And then also the right tail had its values shifted right because of our compounding returns.

+Both of these are upward shifts to the distribution, so the lognormal will definitely have a larger mean than the normal distribution that it came from.

+("Exercise #4: Given sigma, find the value of mu that keeps the stock price flat, on average.
+That is, E[S(1)] = S(0).")

+This is our fourth exercise.
+If you knew sigma, find the value of mu that keeps the stock price flat on average.
+That is, the expected value of S(1) should be S(0).

+(pause)
+("Hint 1: What happens if mu = 0?")

+We know a mu of zero won't work, but you can try that as a starting point as see how far off you are.
+That should give you a sense of how to adjust mu accordingly.

+(pause)
+("Hint 2: The integral for E[S(1)] can be transformed so that you're integrating a normal PDF.
+Then, no integration calculations are needed.")

+This second hint is more strategic.
+The integral you're computing here can be simplified so that it looks like a normal PDF instead of a lognormal one.
+If you transform it accordingly, you can avoid doing more complicated integration.

+(pause)